tacheboy/vae-symmetries/README.md

 - **vae3.pth** (Trained for 10 epochs)
 - **vae3_40.pth** (Trained for 40 epochs)

+- Other models for MLP, generators and classifier oracle are given in the models folder.

 Additional models may be used alongside `vae3.pth` to compare and analyze performance.

 ## Hyperparameters